Is This Luke's Theophilus?

-An Archaeological Discovery Sheds Light on Luke
+An Archaeological Discovery Sheds Light on The Gospel of Luke

-On this video, I take a trip to the Hecht Museum to see the Joanna ossuary up close.
+On this video, I take a trip to the Hecht Museum to investigate the ossuary of Joanna, granddaughter of Theophilus, the high priest.
 So, what does the curator of the museum think about this artifact?
-Should it be connected to the Gospel of Luke?
+Could the Joanna and Theophilus named on this ossuary be the same individuals mentioned by Luke (cf. Lk 1:3, 8:3, 24:10)?

 Steven Notley, the Director of the El-Araj Excavation Project, also makes an appearance in this video.
 Since Dr. Notley studied under David Flusser, who was one of the first scholars to publicize the discovery of the Joanna ossuary, I wondered if he was familiar with this artifact and its potential connection to the Gospel of Luke.
 I think you’ll be surprised by the responses I received from both of these scholars.